CatalaLang/catala-book/src/2-2-conditionals-exceptions.md

 This `current_date` variable will allow us to introduce mutually exclusive conditional definitions for the two different verions of article 2, each one activating only before of after the year 2000.
-Note that is the two definitions of article 2 were not mutually exclusive, they could conflict with each other, forcing you to prioritize between them and change the shape of the overall exception tree by introducing another layer of exception.
-However, we want in this cas those two base definitions of article 2 to collectively be the base case for all subsequent exceptions in the exception tree of `tax_rate`!
+Note that if the two definitions of article 2 were not mutually exclusive, they could conflict with each other, forcing you to prioritize between them and change the shape of the overall exception tree by introducing another layer of exception.
+However, we want in this case those two base definitions of article 2 to collectively be the base case for all subsequent exceptions in the exception tree of `tax_rate`!
 In a nutshell, we want the following exception tree: